LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 **Purpose**

 Called when the Lilia framework has finished loading and is about to open the main character selection menu, allowing modules to perform actions before the main menu is displayed.

+**When Called**

+This hook is triggered when:
+- The Lilia framework has finished loading
+- The main character selection menu is about to be opened
+- Before the main menu is displayed to players
+- During framework initialization completion

 **Parameters**